awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 ### EC2 Instance Terminate Unsuccessful<a name="terminate-unsuccessful"></a>

-Auto Scaling failed to terminate an instance\.
+Amazon EC2 Auto Scaling failed to terminate an instance\.

 **Event Data**
 The following is example data for this event\.